Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

     * If a class never grows too big, use a single NetworkBehaviour (because it’s easy to maintain).
 * Use client and server classes (with each pointing to the other) for client/server separation.
 * Place client/server pairs in the same assembly.
 * If you start the game as a client, the server components disable themselves, leaving you with only client components executing.
 Ensure you don’t destroy the server components.
-NGO still requires the server component for network message sending.
+Netcode for GameObjects still requires the server component for network message sending.
 * The clients have a `m_Server`, and servers have a `m_Client` property.
 * The `Server` class owns server-driven `NetworkVariables`.
 Similarly, the `Client` class owns owner-driven `NetworkVariables`.
 This ownership separation helps make larger classes more readable and maintainable.
 * Use partial classes when separating by context isn’t possible.